Research Lab Administrator's Handbook

 Please email helpdesk and wait for assistance.

 We understand the needs for powering up personal computing devices, but we also want to ensure the safety of the community of SFU.
-Please allow us to find ways to safely accomodate the lab's needs.
+Please allow us to find ways to safely accommodate the lab's needs.

 Here are some of the workarounds: